microsoft/SecCon-Framework/SecCon-5/README.md

-SECCON 5 should be considered the minimum baseline for enterprise devices, an enterprise security configuration appropriate for any device that doesn’t access sensitive data or systems.
+SECCON 5 is the minimum security configuration for an enterprise device.

 Microsoft recommends the following configuration for SECCON 5 devices.